d13co/d13.co/content/posts/birthday/index.md

 I had fun writing this.
 I'm trying to improve my writing, but I can't seem to stop trying to thread the humour needle and stabbing my thumb in the process.

 Yes, I do believe MainNet launched June 12th.
+While not proven beyond reasonable doubt, that's the way by personal Occam's razor cuts.

-Beyond that, I do not take it that seriously, and the conspiracy and religious references are meant to be tongue in cheek.
+Beyond that: it's not that deep, I don't take it too seriously, and the conspiracy and religious references are meant to be tongue in cheek.
 Algorand is not a religion, I am not poking fun at religion in general, nor your religion in particular.

-And clearly: these views are personal and not representing my employer, whoever that may be at this time in space.
+And in case you need your food for thought chewed for you: these views are personal, not made in a professional capacity, nor while representing my employer.

 {{< callout emoji="⚠️" text="Read the above before reaching out to the [Complaint Department](https://algo.surf/account/COMPLAINTDEPARTMENTAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAJDV26LQ)" >}}